 To learn more about refunds, visit Refund policies.

 Tip: If you don’t remember when you paid, you can review your website subscription invoices.

 This option ends your subscription immediately and takes your site offline.
 Before canceling, you may want to review the things to consider section above.

 - Open the Billing panel of the site you'd like to cancel.

-- Under Subscriptions, click your site subscription.
-This will be Website or Commerce, depending on your plan.
+- Under Subscriptions, click one of the following options: Website, Commerce, or Squarespace depending on your subscription or plan.

 - Click Cancel subscription.
 This will be Website or Store, depending on your plan.

 - Select your reason for canceling your subscription from the drop-down menu, then click Next.

 - Complete the rest of the form to share your experience with Squarespace.
 If you prefer not to answer, click Next.

 - If you have active subscriptions attached to your site, you’ll see a Your other subscriptions panel.
 Review your subscriptions, then click Continue.
 You can cancel them later.